-In video, Trump unspools unsubstantiated voter fraud charges
+In video, Trump recycles unsubstantiated voter fraud claims

 Use of mail-in ballots soared this year as Democrats encouraged their use to reduce in-person voting during a pandemic.

+In fact, Milwaukee election officials finished counting the city’s roughly 169,000 absentee ballots around 3 a.m.

+Wisconsin law requires the results of those absentee ballots be reported all at once.
+The count of the absentee ballots was livestreamed on YouTube for anyone to watch.
+Milwaukee police escorted the city’s elections director from a central counting location to the county courthouse to deliver thumb drives with the ballot data.

 Madhani reported from Chicago.
-Associated Press writers Amanda Seitz in Chicago and Ali Swenson in Seattle contributed to this report.
+Associated Press writers Mark Sherman in Washington, Amanda Seitz in Chicago and Ali Swenson in Seattle contributed to this report.